-- ✓ Challenge curiosity with toys that reinforce interests bus, airplane, miniature lawnmower, miniature kitchen, etc. - ✓ Allow supervised water play both inside and out. - ✓ Remember to blow some bubbles. - ✓ Encourage cuddly toys such as animals and/or dolls for security and imaginative play. - ✓ Bright balls of various sizes are fun. - ✓ Allow a little mess making play dough, helping parents cook, etc. (Hint: Daycare even allows finger painting with pudding and shaving cream!) - ✓ Use active push-pull toys, shopping carts, wagons, etc. - ✓ Allow for combining and changing toys pop beads, blocks, large Legos, etc.
+- Give one step requests such as "bring the ball" and "get the book."
+Then test two step commands to see what your child is remembering. - Challenge curiosity with toys that reinforce interests such as buses, airplanes, miniature lawnmowers, miniature kitchen sets, etc. - Allow supervised water play both inside and out. - Remember to blow some bubbles. - Encourage cuddly toys such as animals and/or dolls for security and imaginative play. - Bright balls of various sizes are fun. - Allow a little mess making such as play dough, helping parents cook, etc. (Hint: daycare even allows finger painting with pudding and shaving cream!) - Use active push=pull toys, shopping carts, wagons, etc. - Allow for combining and changing toys pops bead, blocks, large Legos, etc.